HaltonO/SENG/Notes2.md

 **UX Goals:**

 1- Satisfying.
-2- fun 3- Enjoyable 4- entertaining 5- Atesthetically pleasing to look at and/or touch
+2- fun 3- Enjoyable 4- entertaining 5- Aesthetically pleasing to look at and/or touch
 6- Motivating 7- Helpful 8- Rewarding

 **UX Metrics:**